 A: Yes, this may be possible in principle, though each case must be considered on its own merits.
 Keep this in mind: all students admitted into the program are expected to achieve the Superior proficiency level, which we estimate to take five years of study for students starting with no previous knowledge of Arabic.

-A: International students may apply to the Arabic Language Program but are not eligible to receive scholarships from U.S. Government funds.
+A: International students may apply to the UM Arabic Language Flagship Program but are not eligible to receive scholarships from U.S. Government funds.

 A: It depends on your level of Arabic when accepted into the program.
 All students who have never studied Arabic before are required to participate in the summer program.
 The Academic Director of the Arabic Program will place heritage learners and those who have studied Arabic in high school at the appropriate level, with some beginning their studies at the University in late June and others beginning in the fall semester.
 Students who begin their study of Arabic with no prior preparation in the fall semester may subsequently be invited to join the funded program but face a much shorter time in which to achieve Superior proficiency and complete their baccalaureate studies in five years.

-A: The Flagship Program accepts between 10 to 15 students per year, but academic classes are not expected to expand beyond 15 students and are usually smaller.
+A: The UM Arabic Flagship Program at the University of Mississippi accepts between 10 to 15 students per year, but academic classes are not expected to expand beyond 15 students and are usually smaller.
 Because of the small class sizes, there are ample opportunities for individual consultation with all Arabic instructors teaching the courses.

 A: No. At this time, only undergraduate students are considered for admission into the funded program.